 Unfortunate circumstances come into play whenever and wherever.
 It can’t be avoided.
 From minor to major car problems, it can happen on the road.
-You will also have to communicate to locals so be courteous and be polite.
+You will also have to communicate to locals, so be courteous and be polite.

 Despite vehicle advances, it can’t be prevented that your car may break down while you are on the road.
 If your car breaks down when you are still on the road, steer clear your vehicle first as far as out of the travel lane as possible.
 Call for police and other rescue responders immediately.
 If you can pull over to the side of the road, exit through the passenger-side door, away from traffic, then stand far away - behind the guardrail, if possible.

-If you are on a highway and you can’t get off the road, do not get out of the car.
+If you are on a highway, and you can’t get off the road, do not get out of the car.
 Contact emergency services and turn on your hazard lights and keep your seatbelt on.
 Most heavily traveled highways are also heavily patrolled, and a nice highway patrol officer will come along before you know it.

-Police officers often conduct checkpoints in German roads.
+Police officers often conduct checkpoints on German roads.
 While driving in Germany, if you are somehow pulled off by a police officer, pull over as soon as possible.
 Lower your speed and stop at a certain place where the police officer might have some questions for you.
 Communicate and answer the police officer’s questions politely.
 If they ask you to come with them, hear their reasons first and ask about your violation that you needed to go together with them.

 Aside from checkpoints, police officers will pull you over if you violated the road rules.
-The officer may want to take a quick inspection of the legal requirements you need to bring such as your international driver’s license to drive in Germany and your local driver’s license.
+The officer may want to take a quick inspection of the legal requirements you need to bring, such as your International Driver’s License to drive in Germany and your local driver’s license.
 Don’t speed up when you’re being pulled over.
 Evading police officers might get you in trouble and somehow be fined for it, and I know for sure that you would not want that.

-Most German people are well-mannered and disciplined so you’re going to have no problem talking to them about directions while on your trip or driving in Germany.
+Most German people are well-mannered and disciplined, so you’re going to have no problem talking to them about directions while on your trip or driving in Germany.
 Even if they are that kind of people, you also have to do your part in order to have a peaceful conversation.
 Losing your cool or raising your voice is considered rudeness and thoughtlessness in Germany.

 What if I Get Involved in an Accident While on the Road?